ponylang/pony-tutorial/packages/standard-library.md

     end
 ```

-### Others packages
+### Other packages

 This is enough for an introduction but as you will explore Pony you may find other packages really helpful.
-The different net packages are used for anything that is network related.
+The different net packages - [net](https://stdlib.ponylang.org/net--index) [net/http](https://stdlib.ponylang.org/net-http--index) and [net/ssl](https://stdlib.ponylang.org/net-ssl--index) -  are used for anything that is network related.
-The promise package will help you collect result of work done by others actor.
-The options one will help you parse and manage arguments from the command line.
+The [promise](https://stdlib.ponylang.org/promises--index) package will help you collect result of work done by others actor.
+The [options](https://stdlib.ponylang.org/options--index) one will help you parse and manage arguments from the command line.
-The random package allow you to play Russian roulette.
-The crypto package contains the common hashing function.
+The [random](https://stdlib.ponylang.org/random--index) package allows you to play Russian roulette.
+The [crypto](https://stdlib.ponylang.org/crypto--index) package contains the common hashing functions.
 There is much more.
 Don't forget to check them out.